makersacademy/chitter-challenge/README.md

 # Chitter Challenge

 Twitter clone that will allow users to post messages to a public stream.
+Visit the app [here](https://agile-escarpment-76503.herokuapp.com/)

 Features
 ========